top of page

 Imagem1.jpg

 The Symposium of Exercise Biochemistry in Health is an event promoted by Bioex to disseminate scientific advances related to physical exercise's biochemical and molecular effects on human health.
 The event is held annually at PUCPR and has the participation of important researchers.
 In 2021 the event was held online on the 23rd, 24th, and 25th of June.
-The next event will be 2023
+The next event will be November, 2024

 A little of our scientific and social routine